 #10 Mistook the Agent for a Financial Advisor

 I like independent insurance agents.
-I have partnered with many of them for years here at The White Coat Investor and consider them friends.
+I have partnered with many of them for years here at The White Coat Investor, and I consider them friends.
 Selling necessary insurance is a noble profession that protects families from financial catastrophes.
 But insurance agents are not financial advisors.
-Like any commissioned salespeople, they are experts at the products they sell and can help you decide between them and make an informed decision about your insurance options.
+Like any commissioned salespeople, they are experts at the products they sell, and they can help you decide between them and make an informed decision about your insurance options.
 But don't mistake them for a financial planner or an investment manager.
 That's a good way to end up with a potpourri of commissioned products in your portfolio, including whole life insurance and loaded mutual funds.

 #11 Didn't Buy Specialty-Specific Coverage